dymmond/edgy/docs/registry.md

 * **schema** - String name of the schema.
 * **if_not_exists** - Flag indicating if should create if not exists.
+* **databases** - String or None for main database.
+You can create schemes on databases in extra too.

     <sup>Default: `False`</sup>